 Check if Windows 10 20H2 is installed with winver

-To check whether the Windows 10 version 20H2 is installed on your computer, use these steps:
+To check whether the Windows 10 20H2 is installed on your device, use these steps:

 Open Start on Windows 10.